-Chronic conditions in children are on the rise, including atopic dermatitis (AD).1 These conditions often reduce quality of life both physically and emotionally for the patient and create emotional and financial strain for the family.
+Chronic conditions in children are on the rise, including atopic dermatitis (AD).1 These conditions often reduce quality of life for the patient and create emotional and financial strain for the family.
 Common therapies for prevalent atopic conditions such as asthma, allergies, and hay fever involve use of steroids, anti-inflammatories, and topical medications.
-The Functional Medicine approach targets the underlying causes and modifiable lifestyle factors, which can lead to better outcomes.
+The functional medicine approach targets underlying causes, preconception and prenatal care, and modifiable lifestyle factors, which can lead to better outcomes.

 The rising tide of pediatric atopy can be stemmed by interventions that go beyond symptom management to instead address the underlying causes and triggers.
 In doing so, the progressive train of chronic diseases can be broken, promoting overall health.

 Learn more about improving outcomes and reducing illness in pediatric patients in the following IFM-authored articles and IFM podcast episodes.
 For a deeper understanding of how early-life events may influence the development of chronic diseases in adulthood, hear from functional medicine experts at IFM’s Applying Functional Medicine in Clinical Practice (AFMCP).

 - Dharmage SC, Lowe AJ, Matheson MC, Burgess JA, Allen KJ, Abramson MJ.
 Atopic dermatitis and the atopic march revisited.
 Allergy.
 2014;69(1):17-27. doi:10.1111/all.12268

 - Kapoor R, Menon C, Hoffstad O, Bilker W, Leclerc P, Margolis DJ.
 The prevalence of atopic triad in children with physician-confirmed atopic dermatitis.
 J Am Acad Dermatol.
 2008;58(1):68-73. doi:10.1016/j.jaad.2007.06.041